-Dr Ray Moynihan is an aspiring bush regenerator, with a background as an academic health researcher, author, and journalist, based in Australia with a global reputation.
+Dr Ray Moynihan is an academic health researcher, author, educator and journalist, based in Australia, in the Northern Rivers of NSW, with a global reputation.

 Having reported across print, radio, television and social media, Ray has worked at the ABC TV’s investigative program, Four Corners and the 7:30 Report, ABC Radio’s Background Briefing and The Australian Financial Review.